NKU’s Academic Advising Philosophy

 Web Address: http://ucap.nku.edu

 Director: Peg Adams

 University Connect and Persist empowers students for success!
 We help students develop success plans, build customized success networks, and get the most out of their NKU experience.
-UCAP engages the campus community in collaborative partnerships to facilitate student success, oversees the early referral process, and assists students in creating and utilizing their success networks.
+UCAP engages the campus community in collaborative partnerships to facilitate student success, oversees the early alert process, and assists students in creating and utilizing their success networks.